-Goal (based on a selected teaching practice) The teaching practice I am working on is: (copy this right off the Needs Assessment) this teaching practice (time, day, part of routine) work on this teaching practice with (specific children) I will: (describe exactly what you will do if you are implementing this teaching practice) to Help Me Achieve My Goal RESOURCES NEEDED DUE DATE ollect Data How will you know when you have met your goal?
+Goal (based on a selected teaching practice) The teaching practice I am working on is: (copy this right off the Needs Assessment) I will work on this teaching practice (time, day, part of routine) (Optional) I will work on this teaching practice with (spec ific children) I will: (describe exactly what you will do if you are implementing this teaching practice) Action Steps to Help Me Achieve My Goal RESOURCES NEEDED DUE DATE Prepare to Collect Data How will you know when you have met your goal?
 (Remember to focus on implementation of the teaching practice) What data will you collect about implementation of this teaching practice?
-(Will you record how often you used the practice What you did?
-How the children responded?) know when you have met your goal?
-(Remember to focus on implementation of the teaching practice) Il you collect about implementation of this teaching practice?
-(Will you record how often you used the , ?
+(Will you record he What you did?
+How the children responded?) ow often you used th ne practice ?